 The increase in traffic generated by Alternative E would contribute to unacceptable traffic operations at the study locations outlined above.
 Without mitigation, these locations would operate below acceptable LOS standards described in Section 4.8.1.
-Mitigation measures have been recommended within the TIS and included within Section 5.8.
+Mitigation measures have been recommended within the Proposed Project Mitigations section of the Updated TIS (Volume II of Final EIS, Appendix Q), and included within Section 5.8.
 These mitigation measures include requirements to fund and/or construct key improvements to address traffic impacts related to Alternative E. With mitigation, these impacts would be reduced to a less-than-significant level.